ramonvermeulen/dbt-toolkit/README.md

 If there is no venv configured the plugin will use the globally installed dbt version.

 ## Installation
-You can download dbtToolkit from the JetBrains plugin marketplace.
+You can download dbt-toolkit from the JetBrains plugin marketplace.
 For more information on how to install JetBrains plugins, please refer to the [**official documentation**](https://www.jetbrains.com/help/idea/managing-plugins.html).

 ## Setting environment variables